civicelevator/recruiting/eng/README.md

 If you have questions about the exercise, please email `recruiting@civicelevator.com`.
 We'll respond as quickly as we can.

 You are welcome to spend as much time on this as you want; however, our intention with this is not to see a perfect, production-ready application.
-We're looking for evidence that you knwow how to write code, can follow directions, and make intelligent decisions when given the opportunity.
+We're looking for evidence that you know how to write code, can follow directions, and make intelligent decisions when given the opportunity.
 You should be able to complete this within the span of a few hours.

 We will evaluate your response based on a rubric that assesses: